 - 4 tablespoon pineapple juice (from the can)

-- Soak skewers in water for 20 to 30 minutes.
+- Soak skewers in water for 30 minutes.

 - Cook skewers on preheated grill in aluminum plate on medium to low heat for 5 minutes.
 Then turn them around and grill the other side for 5 minutes.

-- Switch to low heat and repeat this process again for 5 minutes on each side (until vegetables are tender).
+- Switch to low heat and repeat this process again for 5 minutes, turning occasionally (until vegetables are tender and slightly charred).

-If you don’t have pineapples you can use red pepper chunks instead.
+If you don’t have pineapples you can use red pepper chunks or cherry tomatoes instead.